AJ-McLean/Infinity_Portal/README.md

 4. Edit and refine narrative for client presentation
 5. Export compliance-ready memo with full audit trail

-## Design Philosophy

-This tool is **intentionally limited**:
-- No live API calls or web scraping
-- No algorithmic trading signals
-- No predictive models or recommendations
-But:
-- Static datasets for reproducibility
-- Human-in-the-loop narrative construction
-- Full transparency on data sources

 ## Limitations & Disclaimers

 - **Not Financial Advice**: This tool provides context, not investment recommendations.
-- **Static Data Only**: No real-time feeds; datasets must be manually updated
 - **Research Purposes**: Designed for internal analysis and client communication
 - **No Guarantees**: Social sentiment does not predict future performance